leviseibert/leviseibert.github.io/papers.markdown

 ## School Papers

 Throughout my undergraduate studies and graduate studies at Athens State University, I had writing assignments for various classes.
-Please note that some of these are definitely less "developed" in nature, but they do illustrate my progression to the point where I am today; as well as illustrate some of my focus areas throughout the years.
+Please note that some of these are definitely less "fully developed" in nature, but they do illustrate my progression to the point where I am today, as well as illustrate some of my focus areas throughout the years.

 The email address on these papers is my school email - please do not attempt to reach me at this email address.
 Please use [levi@seibertsecurity.com](mailto:levi@seibertsecurity.com) or contact me on [LinkedIn](https://www.linkedin.com/in/leviseibert/) or [X](https://x.com/seibertsecurity).